-Refer to the following sections for important information on how to use safety belts properly.
+Refer to the following sections for important information on how to use safety belts properly:

-- Safety Belts on page 3-9. - How to Wear Safety Belts Properly on page 3-13. - Lap-Shoulder Belt on page 3-18. - Lower Anchors and Tethers for Children (LATCH System) on page 3-49.
+- Safety Belts on page 3-9. - How to Wear Safety Belts Properly on page 3-10. - Lap-Shoulder Belt on page 3-11. - Lower Anchors and Tethers for Children (LATCH System) on page 3-39.

-Sensing System for Passenger Airbag
+Passenger Sensing System

-The passenger sensing system will turn off the right front passenger frontal airbag and the passenger knee airbag under certain conditions.
-The driver airbags, seat-mounted side impact airbags, and roof-rail airbags are not affected by the passenger sensing system.
-See Passenger Sensing System on page 3-33 for more information.
+The passenger sensing system turns off the front outboard passenger frontal airbag and knee airbag under certain conditions.
+No other airbag is affected by the passenger sensing system.
+See Passenger Sensing System on page 3-25 for important information.